 extra large raw shrimp

 • Shrimp – This is a shrimp dish, pure and simple.
-Just shrimp, and perhaps some crusty bread to soak up the delicious sauce.
 If possible, opt for extra-large 2-biter shrimp.
 If you can’t find them, no worries!
-I’ve adjusted the cooking instructions to accommodate medium-large shrimp versus extra-large, preventing overcooking.
+I’ve adjusted the cooking instructions to accommodate medium-large shrimp versus extra-large to prevent overcooking.
 While I love buying fresh shrimp from my local seafood counter, frozen also works well here.
 Just make sure to defrost them according to the packaging instructions and prep them as detailed below.

 • Cherry Tomatoes – If you are making this during tomato season, I highly recommend buying vine-on cherry tomatoes.
 Grape tomatoes are a great substitute if you are unable to find cherry tomatoes.